Thinking of buying a new or used car? The price you’ll pay for car insurance is dependent on a number of factors, including but not limited to:

 - Likelihood of theft

-While this question may be best answered by a car insurance agent, the most common discounts
+While the matter of discounts may be best addressed by a car insurance agent, the most common discounts available are:

 - Safe driver

 However, some lesser-known discounts may also be available, which can include: